schmidtbri/rest-model-service/README.md

           parameter2: "zxcv"
 ```

-The configuration dictionary will be passed to the decorator as keyword arguments.
+The configuration dictionary will be passed to the decorator class as keyword arguments.

+Many decorators can be added to a single model, each decorator will decorate the decorator that was previously attached
+to the model.
+This will create a "stack" of decorators that will handle the prediction request before the model's
+prediction is created.

 ### Adding Logging Configuration